Pulling Back the Curtain on PTSD

-This PTSD Awareness Month, I want to shed some light on how post-traumatic stress disorder (PTSD) can affect an important segment of our population — veterans and service members.
-The following statements are based on accounts from the hundreds of heroes I have listened to over the past two years as outreach coordinator with Shepherd Center’s SHARE Military Initiative.
+This PTSD Awareness Month, I want to shed some light on how post-traumatic stress disorder (PTSD) can affect an important segment of our population — veterans, service members, and first responders.
+The following statements are based on accounts from the hundreds of heroes I have listened to over the past three years as outreach coordinator with Shepherd Center’s SHARE Military Initiative.
 I hope it paints a picture of what they go through and how they end up reaching out to organizations like SHARE that can give them the help they need.

 The list of symptoms above that many of our clients at SHARE are seeing, feeling and acting upon can be attributed to PTSD, and a variety of other mental health concerns, which, in most cases, have never been addressed.
 First, you don’t usually talk about mental health while in the service.
 That’s where it starts.
 It can affect your job duties, security clearance, leadership/gaining rank opportunities, etc., so most just hold it in and don’t talk about it.
 Then, when they come home, many veterans have to get a job, be a mom or dad, and go on living as “normal.”
 They wake up, put on some slacks, go in to work by 0900, and thank a customer with a smiling face, then wash, rinse, repeat.